5 Ways to Reduce Computer Time in Your Classroom When Using Digital Resources

 To cut the bulk of computer work out of classroom time, some teachers have implemented a flipped learning approach.

-A flipped classroom essentially changes the traditional learning environment by introducing students to concepts for homework and having them do “homework” during class.
+A flipped classroom essentially changes the traditional learning environment by introducing students to new concepts as homework and having them do “homework” during class.

 In this case, you would assign the digital lessons to be completed as homework.

 Then, you have a wide world of non-computer teaching options in class, including:

 - Using the teacher presentations to review what was in the lessons

 - Open classroom discussions and a time to answer questions

 - Hands-on skills practice (especially for health science students)